The Broken Family Band: Extra-curricular activities

 In 2006 Steven Adams released the album 'Problems' on Track & Field under the name The Singing Adams, which featured contributions from various friends.
 A live band version of The Singing Adams, including Howard Monk from Billy Mahonie performed a few shows in London in 2007.

 Following the break-up of the Broken Family Band, Adams formed the band Singing Adams (with different personnel from The Singing Adams) who released their debut album Everybody Friends Now on Records Records Records records in April 2010.
 A second album 'Moves' was released December 2012.

 In 2014 he released his first solo album, House Music, with contributions from Dan Mangan, Justin Young from The Vaccines, Martin Green from Lau and Emily Barker.

 Adams' second solo album, Old Magick, which was produced by Dan Michaelson, was released in March 2016 on Fortuna Pop!.

 Adams has also written for The Guardian and The Times newspapers, as well as for The Stool Pigeon music paper.
 In 2006, he was commissioned by The Today Programme to write a song commemorating the show broadcasting from Glastonbury Festival.
 In 2008, he was commissioned to write a song for BBC Radio 3's The Verb as well as a Christmas song for The Today Programme.

 Roman also plays drums for Daniel Flay & The Irreparable Guilt.
 As of November 2009, the group are recording an EP due for limited release in 2010 with shows around the UK to be announced.

+Jay Williams went on to write, record and perform with several bands and artists, including Buzzard Lope, The Judge Reinholds, Keltrix, Richard Ecclestone, Captain, and Interlaker.
+He has become a significant creative presence on Keltrix releases, contributing guitars, keyboards, and programmed strings to several albums, and continues to work with the band despite not being an official member.

+2015 Williams’ project Jay Williams & I Strip for Couples brought together elements of opera, rap, metal, indie, and film‑style music.
+The project resulted in the self‑released double vinyl album The Nature of Things, issued under Williams’ own label, Touching Cloth Records, and performed several concerts with a multitude of local musicians.
+The project saw Williams working with previous bandmates Micky Roman, Gavin Johnson, and Justin Crane, as well as former members of his university band Hofman, Neil "Bugs" Rogers and Andrew "Chad" Young.

+In 2018, Jay Williams released a Heavy Metal record entitled Razed, under the name One Less God, with lead vocals from Sterge B., and Chris Cassidy bass from Synthetic, and Kalem Buckham from Dirty Kirst on drums.
+A follow up EP was recorded in 2020 entitled Nulla Salus Extra Ecclesiam.

+In 2024, Williams released an album as Jay Williams, entitled North Facing Light, featuring guest vocals from Timothy Victor, Daniel Flay, Richard Ecclestone, and David Jakes, with Fabian Boner on bass and Neil Rogers on drums.